Courtesy Sarah Rugheimer

 UCalgary alumna and astrophysicist chosen to deliver TED Talk in Vancouver

 Where most mortals would be gasping for air on the summit of Mt.
 Aconcagua (6,959 metres), Sarah Rugheimer, BSc’07, broke into dance — a spicy Argentine tango peppered with a few bouncy Irish steps.
-There’s not a lot that is “typical” about this 36-year-old astrophysicist, who’s on this April’s roster of TED Talks.
+There’s not a lot that is “typical” about this 36-year-old astrophysicist, who was on this April’s roster of TED Talks, now bumped until July.

 Mountain climbing may well be a passion for this University of Calgary alumna, who has also summited Chimborazo (6,268 m), Kilimanjaro (5,895 m) and Cayambe (5,790 m), but that’s not what she’ll be discussing in Vancouver during her 18 minutes of TED fame.
 Alongside 19 other visionary TED speakers, Rugheimer will illuminate her audience with her primary research question: How can we detect signs of life, or biosignatures, on distant planets?